mfatih7/MNIST_grad_acc/README.md

 The project is implemented with Pytorch and all of the source code and results are shared.

+The run is performed in 2 parallel threads, while one of the threads performs training the other thread observes GPU status.

 <!-- Blank line -->
 <!-- Blank line -->